Red Velvet (group): 2018: Worldwide recognition and Summer Magic

 On July 19, 2018, Red Velvet announced that they would be making a comeback and that they had filmed their music video outdoors in Gyeonggi-do.
-The songs from the new album were performed at Red Velvet's second concert "Redmare", held in Seoul on August 4–5.
+The songs from the new album were performed at Red Velvet's second concert, Redmare, held in Seoul from August 4 to 5.
 On August 6, Red Velvet released their second summer EP, Summer Magic, containing eight tracks, including one bonus track and one iTunes exclusive track.
 Its lead single "Power Up" earned the group a "perfect all-kill" for the first time in their career when it topped all of South Korea's real-time, daily and weekly music charts upon release.
 The music video for "Power Up" was the only K-pop music video on Billboard's list of 50 best music videos of 2018.
-In September and October, the group took their Redmare concert series to Bangkok, Taipei and Singapore.
-Red Velvet released their third album in the year and their fifth EP overall on November 30.
+In September and October, the group brought their Redmare concerts to Bangkok, Taipei and Singapore.
+Red Velvet released their third album in the year and fifth EP overall on November 30.
 The six-track EP, RBB, was supported by lead single "RBB (Really Bad Boy)" and its English version.